mahmoud/clastic/docs/tutorial-part2.rst

 Named path segments
 -------------------

-Now let's turn to using the stored shortened links.
+Now let's turn to using the shortened links.
-When the shortened link URL is visited, we just want to redirect the browser to the target URL.
+Any path other than the home page, the form submission path ``/submit``, and static asset paths under ``/static`` will be treated as a shortened link, and we'll redirect the browser to its target URL.
-This is going to be a GET-only route:
+It makes sense to make this a GET-only route:

 .. code-block:: python
    :emphasize-lines: 8